 Plan description.
 Eligible employees of The Town are provided with OPEB through the HCTF-a cost-sharing multiple-employer defined benefit OPEB plan administered by PERA.
 The HCTF is established under Title 24, Article 51, Part 12 of the Colorado Revised Statutes (C.R.S.), as amended, and sets forth a framework that grants Town to the PERA Board to contract, self-insure. and authorize disbursements necessary in order to carry out the purposes of the PERACare program, including the administration of the premium subsidies.
 Colorado State law provisions may be amended by the Colorado General Assembly.
-PERA issues a publicly available annual comprehensive financial that report (ACFR) can be obtained at www.copera.org/investments/pera-financial-reports.
+PERA issues a publicly available annual comprehensive financial report (ACFR) that obtained can be www.copera.org/investments/pera-financial-reports.